nickfinocchiaro/MowerCodingChallenge/README.md

 ```

 ## Development Setup
-I have integrated CI via GitHub actions for this project and you can see the results on the `Actions` tab of the repo which runs pylint, mypy and runs the unit test suite.
+I have integrated CI via GitHub actions for this project and you can see the results on the `Actions` tab of the repo which runs pylint, mypy, and the pytest suite.

 Follow the steps below to run test suite locally in a python virtual environment:
 1. At the top level of the repo, create Python Virtual enviornment: